-But, that first night walking past the WalMart in Kauai, wild camping off in the jungle with Kelly felt more memorable than ever.
+But, that first night walking past the WalMart, wild camping off in the jungle with Kelly felt more memorable than ever.
 We slept at the top of an embankment off the highway with vines, palm leaves and roots all cattywampus around our bivy sacks.

 Despite the drastic temperature change from Oahu, I slept well.
 Our only plan for Kauai involved hiking the Kalalau Trail off the Na Pali Coast.
 I heard about its beauty from a few buddies at Pacific Skydiving and it felt like the hike of a lifetime from all the stories they reminisced.

 We walked down the coast, planning on taking the bus or hitchhiking, with no definite timeframe in mind.
 The weather held up nicely as we trucked our packs along on our first backpacking adventure together as a couple.

 Kelly did not backpack.
 She did not really hike or hitchhike, but she joined and surprisingly did quite well for her first time.